-- Units, Frequency, & Duration: The service is experimental/ investigational. - Criteria for Subsequent Requests: The service is experimental/ investigational. - Recommended Clinical Approach1: Xenograft implantation has been proposed as a type of bone, cartilage, or soft-tissue graft used to replace natural existing tissue damaged by trauma or disease.
-While there are several different types of bone grafts currently in use or under study, the xenograft is a category that is obtained by a non-human animal or plant species2. - Exclusions: This policy addresses xenograft implantation.
-There may be unique clinical scenarios where this procedure is considered medically necessary and supported by the medical literature (i.e., "off-label use").
+- Units, Frequency, & Duration: This service is unproven and not medically necessary. - Criteria for Subsequent Requests: This service is unproven and not medically necessary. - Recommended Clinical Approach1: Xenograft implantation has been proposed as a type of bone, cartilage, or soft-tissue graft used to replace natural existing tissue damaged by trauma or disease.
+While there are several different types of bone grafts currently in use or under study, the xenograft is a category that is obtained by a non-human animal or plant species2. - Exclusions: This service is unproven and not medically necessary.